EDCD/EDDN/docs/Running-this-software.md

   1. Enable the target and services:
     1. `systemctl enable eddn.target`
-    1. `systemctl enable eddn@eddn-gateway.service`
+    1. `systemctl enable eddn@gateway.service`
-    1. `systemctl enable eddn@eddn-monitor.service`
+    1. `systemctl enable eddn@monitor.service`
-    1. `systemctl enable eddn@eddn-relay.service`
+    1. `systemctl enable eddn@relay.service`

 ### Post-installation steps
 If you're not using the `live` environment then there are some edits you need to make.

+The monitor has its own configuration file, notably for specifying the hostname you're running under.
+This is `monitor/js/eddn-config.json` *but only an example as `monitor/js/EXAMPLE-eddn-config.json` will have been installed*.

+You will need to copy the example file to the live name and edit to suit.

-All of the `contrib/monitor` files have the hostname `eddn.edcd.io` hard-coded.
-You will need to perform search and replace on the installed/live files to use a test host.
-The files in question are:
+In addition there's also `monitor/schemas.html` which has the hostname `eddn.edcd.io` hard-coded into it.
+So you'll need to do a search and replace on it.

-    monitor/js/eddn.js
-    monitor/schemas.html

-Replace the string `eddn.edcd.io` with the hostname you're using.
-You'll need to perform similar substitutions if you change the configuration to use any different port numbers.

 ---